omgnetwork/ex_ulid/README.md

 Universally Unique Lexicographically Sortable Identifier (ULID) in Elixir.
 Implemented according to [ulid/spec](https://github.com/ulid/spec).

+## Goodies that come with this libraries

+- It uses binary operations (so it's super [fast](#benchmark)!)
+- It can decode the timestamp back from the ULID
+- It includes tests from other language's implementations, ensuring consistency with other implementations

 ## Why ULID?

 UUID can be suboptimal for many uses-cases because: